gustavooth/samp_plugin_raw/README.md

 # Samp plugin raw

-Simple template to create plugins and gamemodes for samp using c/c++.
+Simple template to create plugins and gamemodes for samp using c.

 ## What You Need to Know